 Overflow = allergic reactions

-In addition to the havoc the parasites themselves create in your body, they harbor other inflammation that allows other pathogens to take advantage — like bacteria, fungi, and viruses.
+In addition to the havoc the parasites themselves create in your body, they harbor other inflammation that allows other pathogens to take advantage — like bacteria and fungi.
 (8, 9, 10, 11)

 Do Infections Trigger Allergies?

-Infections — including bacterial, fungal, and viral — could be contributing to your toxin load as well.
+Infections — including bacterial and fungal— could be contributing to your toxin load as well.
 These type of infections can trigger an abundance of inflammation and overreaction to stimuli.